 We use three types of fundamentals describing how attractive a particular location is for agriculture, internal trade, or external trade.
 All of these are time-invariant.
 The set of agricultural characteristics consists of wheat suitability, temperature, precipitation, and elevation.
-External trade integration is measured by a set of distances: a dummy if the city is within 25 km of a natural harbor or the coast, and the continuous distance to the coast.
+A set of distances measures external trade integration: a dummy if the city is within 25 km of a natural harbor or the coast and the continuous distance to the coast.
 Our measures of internal trade are dummies whether a city is within 25 km of a river or lake and a measure of market access in 1990.
-Market access of each city is defined by the sum of the cost of trading with every other city, the population of that other city, and the market access of every other city to others in the same country.
-Donaldson and Hornbeck (2016), for example, show that such a measure summarizes the
+The market access of an origin city is defined as the weighted sum of the population of all other cities, where the distance weights proxy for the internal trade costs between the origin and all destination cities.
+Donaldson and Hornbeck (2016), for example, show that such a measure summarizes the direct and indirect effects of changes in trade costs in general equilibrium trade theory.
+Moreover, we use ruggedness (Nunn and Puga, 2012) and the estimated malaria burden (Depetris-Chauvin and Weil, 2018) to proxy for how hospitable a location is for human settlement.